 In recent years the attention of regenerative medical research was drawn towards tendon treatments.
 It was shown that fetal tissues have the inherent capacity to regenerate without scar formation.
 The regenerative potential of fetal tissue which is considered to be an inherent property of immature tissue offers a model to understand scarless healing of tendon tissue.
 Hence, a potential solution for improving adult tendon healing would be defining and utilising the mechanisms involved in fetal healing.
 It will advance our understanding of the ideal environment for tendon regeneration and open new avenues for future approaches to tendon therapies.

-Together with the students we will contribute to map these distinct differences.
-Supervised by scientific experts the students will compare processes of adult and fetal tendon healing.
-Aim is to identify key factors in fetal tendon healing processes that are distinct from the adult counterparts.
-We also hope to increase our understanding if and how the identified factors may be applicable for future therapeutic use.
-The sheep will serve as model for the horse and the human.
+Together with the students we contributed to map these distinct differences.
+Supervised by scientific experts, the students compared processes of adult and fetal tendon healing.
+Aim was to identify key factors in fetal tendon healing processes, that are distinct from the adult counterparts.
+We also hoped to increase our understanding, if and how the identified factors may be applicable for future therapeutic use.
+The sheep served as model for the horse and the human.

-The study will be carried out in the laboratories of the project partners, embedding the students into an interdisciplinary team of scientists.
-Accompanied by specialists in each respective field of the project the students will have the opportunity to approach the scientific questions of interest using the most advanced techniques of secretome-, gene expression-, cell biological and histological analysis.
-It is our aim that the students not only gain knowledge but also obtain scientific results through their own work.
-They will get the chance to use hands on techniques they learned at school and above that will get to know a variety of new techniques.
-The envisaged project not only aims at testing new regenerative hypotheses but will also pave the way to raise new exciting research questions.
+The study wias carried out in the laboratories of the project partners, embedding the students into an interdisciplinary team of scientists.
+Accompanied by specialists in each respective field of the project, the students had the opportunity to approach the scientific questions of interest using the most advanced techniques of secretome-, gene expression-, cell biological and histological analysis.
+It was our aim, that the students not only gain knowledge but also obtain scientific results through their own work.
+They got the chance to use hands on techniques they learned at school and above that got to know a variety of new techniques.
+The envisaged project not only aimed at testing new regenerative hypotheses, but also paved the way to raise new exciting research questions.

 This project has been completed.